-This feature plays a key role in ensuring that the correct application configuration is executed, managing how processes interact with specific builds, and controlling how changes propagate through environments.
-The active policy determines which application version is currently “live” and dictates how updates and new builds are adopted.
+This feature plays a key role in ensuring that the correct project configuration is executed, managing how processes interact with specific builds, and controlling how changes propagate through environments.
+The active policy determines which project version is currently “live” and dictates how updates and new builds are adopted.

 Key Concepts